GregW55/AI-Customer-Service/README.md

 # AI-Customer-Service

-AI-Customer-Service is an innovative AI-powered customer support system that enhances user interactions by providing intelligent, context-aware responses to customer inquiries.
-Leveraging advanced natural language processing (NLP) and machine learning techniques, this solution ensures efficient and personalized support experiences.
+- **AI-Customer-Service is an innovative AI-powered customer support system that enhances user interactions by providing intelligent, context-aware responses to customer inquiries.**
+- **The system integrates with a database to access, store, create, and delete relevant customer data, reducing the need for human intervention.
+This allows the AI to retrieve past interactions, create a new user profile if not already there, update support tickets, and process common requests autonomously.**
+- **Leveraging advanced natural language processing (NLP) and machine learning techniques, this solution ensures efficient and personalized support experiences.**
+- **By minimizing manual support workload, AI-Customer-Service decreases wait times and increases customer satisfaction.**

 ## Features